Skip to content

 Machine learning over the last decades has been showing a trend toward outcome-based systems.
 Which is to say that models are trained end-to-end and only the final output of the AI is what we provide a training signal for.
 This is called outcome-based oversight, but there is an alternative approach called process-based oversight.

 What is process-based oversight?
 The outcome based approach only oversees the final result of a model's process.
 It is primarily concerned with whether the final answer is correct, not how the answer was derived.
 As an example, a model tasked with solving a math problem would only be evaluated on whether it produced the correct solution, regardless of the steps it took to get there.
-Process-based oversight on the other hand relies on human-understandable task decompositions with direct supervision of intermediate steps.
+Process-based oversight on the other hand currently relies on human-understandable task decompositions with direct supervision of intermediate steps.
 This approach supervises the reasoning process itself, including all intermediate steps.
 It ensures that each step leading to the final result is logical and correct.
 For example, in solving a math problem, every calculation and logical step taken by the model would be evaluated for correctness.

 Process supervision makes credit assignment easier.
 The credit assignment problem involves determining which specific actions or sequences of events were responsible for producing a particular outcome or reward.
 Think of a chess game where a player makes seemingly correct moves but ultimately loses.
 The credit assignment problem here involves identifying which specific moves led to the loss.
 Outcome based supervision would just say you won or you lost which makes it very difficult to determine which sequence of moves were actually very good even though you lost the game.
 Process supervision makes this easier by providing more precise feedback than outcome supervision.
 Process supervision is similar to reward shaping, where small intermediate 'fake' rewards help the learning agent converge more quickly.
 This approach provides feedback on each intermediate step or trains models to imitate the human decision-making process.